pranavdl/Project_by_Pranav/06. Time Series Analysis Project/01. Project Portland Oregon/readme.txt

-Here, I have made my first project on the Time series analysis.
+Use case :
+1. To predict the future trend of Bus Rridership in Portland Oregon.
+2. What will be the amount of increase in future Bus Ridership.

+Tools used for the project :
-I have use the Dataset of Portland Oregon Bus Ridership.
+Dataset : Portland Oregon Bus Ridership.csv
-I use Python Jupyter notebook for this project and the SARIMA model is used for the Future forecasting.
+Stack tool : Python, Jupyter notebook, SARIMA model for the Future forecasting.

 Thanks for reading this file !!!!